A Polyhedral Homotopy Algorithm For Real Zeros: Preliminaries

 \begin{remark} For readers who are familiar with non-Archimedian tropical geometry the theorem statement here might look confusing.
 The only difference is that in non-Archimedian tropical geometry it is customary to use min notation, lower facets, and $t$ tends to zero.
 In amoeba theory, however, it is customary to use max notation, upper facets, and $t$ tends to $\infty$.
 We follow the amoeba theory convention. \end{remark}

-\cref{Theorem:BerndViro} generalizes to the set of zeros on $(\R^{*})^n$ by applying the theorem on every one of the $2^n$ orthants separately, taking the signs of the variables $x_1,\ldots,x_n$ into account, and then gluing them together; see \cite[Theorem 5]{berndviro}.
+\cref{Theorem:BerndViro} generalizes to the set of zeros on the appropriate toric variety by applying the theorem on every one of the $2^n$ orthants separately and then gluing them together; see \cite[Theorem 5]{berndviro}.
 We illustrate \cref{Theorem:BerndViro} on the most simple example possible.

 \begin{example} The set $A :=\{ \Vector{e}_0,\Vector{e}_1,\ldots, \Vector{e}_n \}$ represents the support set for linear forms (and hence its convex hull is the standard simplex).
 We consider positive solutions of an affine linear form $f = u_0+\sum_{i=1}^n u_i x_i$, i.e., the solutions with $x_i > 0$.
-We define a variant of moment the from symplectic geometry called \textit{\struc{algebraic moment map}}:
+We use a variant of moment the from symplectic geometry called \textit{\struc{algebraic moment map}}:

 This map is a homeomorphism.
 The image of $\varietyrealpositive{u_0+\sum_{i=1}^n u_i x_i}$ under $\mu_A$ is given by:

 Hence, $\mu_A(\varietyrealpositive{f})$ is defined by the linear form $u_0+u_1x_1+\ldots+u_nx_n$ on the simplex $\conv(A)$, and it separates those $\Vector{e}_i$ with $u_i > 0$ from those $\Vector{e}_j$ with $u_j < 0$. \end{example}